ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Knoxville, TN|University of Tennessee at Knoxville

-For the first time, the ANS Student Conference will be held at the University of Tennessee, Knoxville in 2023.
+The ANS Student Conference will be held at the University of Tennessee, Knoxville in 2023.
 We are excited to welcome students from around the country to our beautiful city and introduce them to the exciting events happening within the Department of Nuclear Engineering as well as in the surrounding area.

 We have chosen the theme of “Passing the Torch” to pay homage to our University’s academic mascot, the Torchbearer.
 Living by this theme, we want the conference to be a symbol for continuing nuclear sciences from one generation to the next.
 Our intentions for all attendees of the conference are to reflect on the growth of the nuclear industry, along with thinking innovatively when hearing from those that came before to motivate nuclear scientists and engineers in progressing one step forward towards their individual aspirations.